Coffee Table Decor Ideas: 15 Simple Styling Tricks Designers Always Use

 https://www.reddit.com/r/interiordecorating/comments/16fdqeh/how_to_fully_achieve_the_ralph_lauren_aesthetic/

-Symmetry brings calm to a room, especially when you’re working with traditional furniture.
-This setup shows how balanced arrangements can feel collected rather than staged.
+Symmetry brings calm to a room, especially with traditional furniture.
+This setup shows how balanced arrangements can feel collected instead of stuffy.

-Matching glass hurricane candle holders anchor both ends of this carved wood table while a stack of books sits in the center. r/ASAP_1001 layers textures through the throws on both the beige sofa and tan leather chairs, creating visual weight that the simple table styling balances nicely.
+Matching glass hurricane candle holders anchor both ends while stacked books sit center stage.
+The layered textures through throws on both the beige sofa and tan leather chairs create visual weight that the simple table styling balances nicely.
 Those blue accent pillows pull color from the patterned throw.

-The table itself has enough decorative detail in its carved legs and edges that it doesn’t need much on top.
-The two candle holders frame the space without boxing it in, leaving room for setting down drinks or books.
+The table’s carved legs and edges pack enough decorative detail that it doesn’t need much on top.
+The two candle holders frame the space without boxing it in, leaving room for actual drinks or books.

 Marble and Wood Coffee Table with Eclectic Layers